State Guide • 8 min read • March 22, 2026

 File a Name Change Petition in the Civil Court (NYC) or County Court / Supreme Court (outside NYC).
 New York provides standardized forms.

-- NYC residents file in NYC Civil Court β one of the lowest filing fees in the country.
+- NYC residents file in NYC Civil Court.

 - Include reason for change, current and proposed name, and place of birth.